WizKey-spa/pontegg.io/README.md

 ### Logger

-The logger used for Dataroom project is [Pino](https://github.com/pinojs/pino), in particular in its NestJS flavour [`nestjs-pino`](https://github.com/iamolegga/nestjs-pino).
+The logger is [Pino](https://github.com/pinojs/pino), in particular in its NestJS flavour [`nestjs-pino`](https://github.com/iamolegga/nestjs-pino).
 The logger is not used as "vanilla", instead has been customized for redaction, tracing purposes, to exclude some paths and to adapt its behavior when executed in specified environments.
 Under `src/logger` all the logger configuration can be found.
 The `logger.ts` file contains the basic configurations of Pino Logger, here happens the OpenTelemetry components injection.
 The `logger.module.ts` file contains all the module settings as well as the redaction component ([`pino-noir`](https://github.com/pinojs/pino-noir)).

 ### Tracing and Metrics